imranfawan/terraform-aws-codepipeline/README.md

 Usage
 =====

-To run this example you need to execute:
+To run amend values in `example/main.tf` file and execute from `example` folder:

 ```bash
 $ terraform init